Skip to content

 httpMethod string HTTP method

-requestHeader object Request headers
+requestHeader object Request header

-responseHeader object Response headers
+responseHeader object Response header

 responseBody string Response result

-resourceStatus string Request status code
+resourceStatus string Request result status code

 Logger Log Printing